Be your best self.

 How To Figure Out What You Want In Life

-So here are a few questions to ask yourself about returning to your ‘normal’ life.
+So here are a few questions to ask to help you figure out what you want in life.

 • What do you like about your job?